dkhor2003/Vulkan_Journey/SceneGraphNode/README.md

 ## Interacting with the Program
 - The cubes are ordered in terms of this scene graph at the start of the program

-                                                     *ROOT
-                                                    /      \
-                                                GROUP1     GROUP2
-                                               /     \     /    \
-                                          CUBE1   CUBE2  CUBE3  CUBE4

-    where the * sign indicates the current scene graph node.
-Applying transformation on the current scene graph node applies the transformation on all the leaf nodes (cubes) that are descendants of the current scene graph node.
-Hit the `N` key to traverse and assign the next node to be the current scene graph node in a pre-order manner.

     ```mermaid
     graph TD;
         *ROOT-->GROUP1;